whatsthehubbub/rippleeffect/Readme.md

 * git pull
 * vagrant up
-* fab syncdb; fab migrate; fab app.install_requirements (You d'not have to do these every time, but it can't hurt to do them regularly.)
+* fab syncdb (only once on every new database)
+* fab migrate (only when the database schema has been changed)
+* fab app.install_requirements (only when new packages have been added)
 * fab runserver;
 * Access your environment at: http://127.0.0.1:8000